-Mañana Habit also known as Manyana Habit is a type of negative behavior of some Filipinos that cause them to postpone the tasks at hand for an indefinite time in the future.
+Mañana Habit, also known as Manyana Habit, is a type of negative behavior of some Filipinos that causes them to postpone the tasks at hand for an indefinite time in the future.

 “Mañana” is a Spanish word that means “Tomorrow” or “Future” in English.
 “Habit” means the behavior patterns of doing things, often subconsciously.
 So, when we combine the two words to form the phrase “Mañana Habit,” we can define it as the behavior pattern of doing things tomorrow or in the future.